 Ghassan Salamé is Professor of International Relations Emeritus at Sciences Po Paris and the founding dean of its Paris School for International Affairs.
 Among other roles, he served as Minister of Culture in the Lebanese Government (2000-2003), United Nations Secretary-General Kofi Annan’s Senior Advisor (2003-2007), as well as member of the Annan Rakhine State Commission (2016-2017).
 His most recent assignment was as the UNSG Special Representative in Libya (2017-2020).
 He is the author, notably, of Quand l’Amérique refait le monde (2005).

-This opening lecture was introduced by Anne Hiltpold, State Councillor of the Department of Public Education, Training and Youth Affairs, and moderated by Mohamed Mahmoud Mohamedou, Deputy Director and Professor of International History and Politics at the Geneva Graduate Institute.
+This event will be introduced by Marie-Laure Salles, Director of the Geneva Graduate Institute, and by Anne Hiltpold, State Councillor of the Department of Public Education, Training and Youth Affairs.
+Mohamed Mahmoud Mohamedou, Deputy Director and Professor of International History and Politics at the Geneva Graduate Institute, will moderate the discussion.